poa notary poa notary

 Submit an Application

-Prospective notaries must submit an application to the Texas Secretary of State.
+Prospective notaries must apply to the Texas Secretary of State.
 This involves completing the official form, including personal details and a declaration of eligibility.
 Applicants can find the form on the Texas Secretary of State’s website.
 It’s crucial to ensure accuracy to avoid delays.

 Acquire a Surety Bond